Gcavazo1/NODUS-Personal-Hub/README.md

 ## 💡 Future Enhancements

 - [ ] Implement a customer support chat terminal.
+In process
 - [ ] *(Add other ideas specific to your build here)*

 ---